ashishbhushan/ConversationalAgent/README.md

 3. Use appropriate IAM roles and permissions
 4. Configure your AWS credentials either through:

-   1..env file (for local development)
+   1. .env file (for local development)

    2. AWS EC2 Instance Profile (for EC2 deployment)